Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 What is Veiling?

-Veiling involves the build-up of color with several thin layers of transparent paint.
-It is primarily used in watercolor and may also referred to as "Illuminism."
+Veiling involves building up color with several thin layers of transparent paint.
+It is primarily used in watercolor and may also be called "Illuminism."

 How to Veil?

-A transparent watercolor wash or an extremely thin layer of paint is "veiled" or laid over another.
+A transparent watercolor wash or a skinny layer of pigments is laid over or "veiled" over another layer.
 Each paint layer must be completely dry before applying the next layer.
 The layers of paint may be applied with or without using a pattern.

 Transparent or Semi-transparent